kplam624/Dojo-Finder/README.md

 ---
 There may be a lot of important and useful data available regarding Martial Arts these days, but it is often dispersed among multiple data sources and not well organized.
 Extracting the data from its sources, transforming it by cleaning or reformatting it, and loading or storing the resulting data into a well designed database is a critical process for data-driven organizations.

-Presenting the associated data visualizations in a well defined and organized web site for users who are looking for a nearby Dojo makes this process even more meaningful and effective.
+Presenting the associated data visualizations in a well defined and organized website for users who are looking for a nearby Dojo makes this process even more meaningful and effective.

 ## Mission